 - Students must take all scheduled written and practical examinations.
-It is up to you to periodically check the student schedule.
-There are no make-ups to an exam. - Examinations will be based on information presented in lecture, from the textbook and skills presentations. - Mandatory exercise will be an everyday part of your class participation points. - The CPR examination must be passed with the minimum of 84% proficiency (AHA).
+Please refer to the schedule for exam dates.
+There are no make-ups to an exam. - Examinations will be based on information presented in lecture, from the textbook and skills presentations. - Mandatory exercise will be an everyday part of your class participation points. - The CPR examination requires a minimum of 84% proficiency (AHA).
 Students who cannot pass the CPR exam will be dropped from the class

-'''

 Written Final =300 points

-'''

-LC Ready APP = 20 points awarded after achieving an 80% or better on each of the 5 "Practice Exams"
+LC Ready APP = 20 point after achieving an 80% or better on each of the 5 "Practice Exams"

-LC Ready APP = Additional HW Quizzes in APP -10 points awarded after achieving an 80% or better on each of the "Review Quizzes" (11)
+LC Ready APP = Additional HW Quizzes in APP -10 points each awarded after achieving an 80% or better on each of the "Review Quizzes" (11)

-EMT Homework = 25-50 points per Homework Assignment (8)
+EMT Homework = 25- 50 points per Homework Assignment (8)